wzhouxiff/RestoreFormer/README.md

+# Updating
+- 20220924 We add the code for metrics in scripts/metrics

 # RestoreFormer

 This repo includes the source code of the paper: "[RestoreFormer: High-Quality Blind Face Restoration from Undegraded Key-Value Pairs](https://arxiv.org/pdf/2201.06374.pdf)" (CVPR 2022) by Zhouxia Wang, Jiawei Zhang, Runjian Chen, Wenping Wang, and Ping Luo.